Azure/updatemanagement/README.md

 # updatemanagement
 Contains troubleshooting tools &amp; scripts of azure update management.

-Available as public.
+# Note to Devs
+This is a public library, please feel free to contribute to this.

 # contents
 1. Windows troubleshooter script